-6.04: Taxes and Unless otherwise specified, the Consultant and their Personnel shall pay such taxes, Duties duties, fees, and other impositions as may be levied under the Applicable Law, the amount of which is deemed to have been included in the Contract Price.
-6.05Terms and conditions of payments If the payment is not unnecessary made within 90 days specified in 6.05 (b) interest equivalent to one (1) point above the inter-bank lending rates as published by the Central Bank of Kenya may be charged on the unpaid due balance as of the due date.
+6.04: Taxes and Unless otherwise specified, the Consultant and their Personnel shall pay such taxes, Duties duties, fees, and other impositions as may be levied under the Applicable La amount of which is deemed to have been included in the Contract Price.
+6.05 Terms and conditions of payments (a) The contract price will be paid to the consulting firm by the satisfactory completion and submission of acceptable report as per (b) All payments will be made to the consulting firm within 90 days af Submission of their accounts to the Project Coordinating Team in accounts and having fulfilled clause (a) above If the payment is not unnecessary made within 90 days specified in 6.05 (b) interest equivalent to one (1) point above the inter-bank lending rates as published by the Central Bank of Kenya may be charged on the unpaid due balance as of the due date.
 No other contingencies will be considered during this assignment except those arising in circumstances already agreed upon, or as a result of definite change in costs or extension of the said contract by the client.
 6.0.5 : Declaration on Corrupt and Fraudulent Practices The parties hereby declare that none shall be involved in corrupt and fraudulent practices during the execution of this contract.